 Before you can map out the work you have to have a list of it.
 This list of tasks must be thorough and complete to be effective.
 Therefore, it’s advised that you use a work breakdown structure (WBS).

-This tool, like it’s name, breaks down larger, complex (or small, simpler) projects down.
+This tool, like it’s name, breaks down larger, complex (or small, simpler) projects down to divide the work into individual activities.
 It starts with the final deliverable and goes step by step backwards to get the essential steps necessary to get to the project’s end.

-As you’re gathering up tasks it doesn’t hurt to look back at historical data of related projects to get an idea of how long they have taken.
+As you’re gathering up tasks it doesn’t hurt to look back at historical data of related projects to get an idea of their duration.
 Also, talking to people who have gone through similar projects, be they inside or outside your team, can help as you move to the next step.

 2. What Are the Tasks’ Start and End Dates?

-This is when you take the tasks and sequence them over the course of your project.
-Tasks are not islands that stand alone in the ocean of your project.
+This is when you take the tasks and sequence them over your project timeline.
 It is possible and even likely that some tasks will be performed at the same time but by different team members.

 This is the first step towards creating a schedule for the project.
 The duration of your tasks is the time between the start date and the end date.
 Now you’re cooking with gas.
 You no longer have merely a task list, but a visual representation of your project laid out over a timeline.
 This provides an at-a-glance aid to your progress once you execute the project.